What Is Hashimoto's Thyroiditis?

-Also called Hashimoto's disease, Hashimoto's thyroiditis is an autoimmune disease, a disorder in which the immune system turns against the body's own tissues.
+Also called Hashimoto's disease, Hashimoto's thyroiditis is an autoimmune disease, a disorder in which the body's immune system attacks healthy or normal cells.
 In people with Hashimoto's, the immune system attacks the thyroid.
-This can lead to hypothyroidism, a condition in which the thyroid does not make enough hormones for the body's needs.

 Causes of Hashimoto's Thyroiditis